What Is Irritable Bowel Syndrome (IBS)?

-It’s not life-threatening, and it doesn't make you more likely to get other colon conditions, such as ulcerative colitis, Crohn's disease, or colon cancer.
-But IBS can be a long-lasting problem that changes how you live your life.
+IBS isn’t life-threatening, and it doesn't make you more likely to get other colon conditions, such as ulcerative colitis, Crohn's disease, or colon cancer.
+But it can be a long-lasting problem that changes how you live your life.
 People with IBS may miss work or school more often, and they may feel less able to take part in daily activities.
 Some people may need to change their work setting: shifting to working at home, changing hours, or even not working at all.

 People with IBS have symptoms that can include: